stefandanaita/grpc-build/README.md

 `grpc-build` provides an flexible way to manage protobuf files and generate the gRPC code required by [tonic](https://github.com/hyperium/tonic).

-It is built on top of [tonic_build](https://github.com/hyperium/tonic/tree/master/tonic-build) and it extends its functionality by compiling all the protobuf files inside a directory and generating the `mod.rs` file according to the protobuf directory structure.
+It is built on top of [tonic_build](https://github.com/hyperium/tonic/tree/master/tonic-build) and it extends its functionality by compiling all the protobuf files inside a directory.

+If the protobuf content is valid (worth [linting it](https://buf.build/docs/tour-4)), `grpc-build` will take care of the protobuf imports and it will also generate the `mod.rs` file can allows the compiler to find the generated code.
+This file will be placed inside the *output directory*.

 It comes both as a library that can be used directly inside a project and as a binary that can be used in CI pipelines.